Hero image

 XLK Technology Select Sector SPDR ETF (XLK.arcx) 1 1:5

-An ETF (exchange-traded fund) is a class of securities traders buy or sell through a brokerage firm on the stock exchange.
-ETFs are passive investment products that trade the spot price of financial assets.
-In ETF investing, traders do not have to acquire the investment product physically.
-ETFs are popular financial instruments combining the advantages and benefits of investing in stocks and trading mutual funds, over and above the benefits of trading in Index CFDs.
-ETFs pull together capital from traders into a basket of various investments, including stocks, bonds, and other security assets.
+In ETF investing, investors own units of the fund, so they do not have to acquire the investment product physically.
+ETFs are popular financial instruments combining the diversification advantages of mutual funds with the flexibility of shares.
+ETFs pull together capital from investors into a basket of various investments, including stocks, bonds, and other asset classes.

 Get instant Updates in Telegram